robb1e/blog/stop-leaking-activerecord.md

 # Queries should be done in the model only

-Extending `ActiveRecord::Base` leaks a powerful API throughout an application which can lead to tempting code which break good design.
+Extending `ActiveRecord::Base` leaks a powerful API throughout an application which can lead to tempting code which breaks good design.
 Take the classic blog example where you may want to retrieve the latest posts by a given author.
 You may have seen, or even written code that gets the dataset you need straight into the controller or view:

     Post.where(author_id: author_id).limit(20).order("created_at DESC").each { ... }

-For me this is a design violation as well as breaking the "Law of Demeter".
+For me this is a design violation as well as breaking the ["Law of Demeter"](http://en.wikipedia.org/wiki/Law_of_Demeter).
 The example above tells me structure of the schema that the calling class has no business knowing.
 It also makes testing using stubs ugly and encourages testing against the database directly.
 A test would have to chain three methods to stub a return value.
 It's brittle, as in it's susceptible to breaking due to changes outside of the class.
 For me it also fails from a narrative perspective in that it doesn't succinctly reveal the intent of this part of the application.

 If we were testing this and attempting to use stubs, we'd have to write something like the below.
 You can see how this is at best cumbersome, but also fragile.